Soumadip-Saha/openai-RAG-Application/README.md

   The response consists of three parameters
     - `similar_queries` LLM genereated queries which will be used to evaluate the response.
 This is a list of strings.
-    - `answer` The generated answer which will be evaluated.
-This is a string.
+    - `response_score` The score of the answer in range of 0 to 1.
     - `userId` The unique id for each user.
 This is also string.

 - `/generate_ans` This endpoint does all the steps but doesn't provide streaming response.
 This endpoint request must contain: